MicrosoftDocs/dynamics-365-project-operations/articles/project-management/create-expense-estimates.md

 | Unit | The value in this field defaults to the default unit of the selected category.
 You can update this field to select another unit. | Changing the unit results in a different default unit price and cost. |
 | Cost price | The cost of the selected category and unit combination as set up in the applicable cost price list | The unit cost is always shown in the project's cost currency. |

+> [!NOTE]
-[!Note:] The grid allows in-line editing with the first line of the estimate being in cost context, by clicking the chevron this will expand to a child row which provides the sales context of the estimate line.
+> The grid allows in-line editing with the first line of the estimate being in cost context, by clicking the chevron this will expand to a child row which provides the sales context of the estimate line.

 [!INCLUDE[footer-include](../includes/footer-banner.md)]